-The Academic Grievance Board's membership consists of five (5) student senators, one from each school in the University, and one (1) from the division of Vo-Tech.
-Five (5) faculty, one from each school and one (1) from Vo-Tech, are appointed by the Chairman of the Faculty Senate, plus a representative from the Student Affairs staff appointed by the Vice President for Student Affairs.
+The Academic Grievance Board's membership consists of five (5) student senators, one from each school in the University.
+Five (5) faculty, one from each school, are appointed by the Chairman of the Faculty Senate, plus a representative from the Student Affairs staff appointed by the Vice President for Student Affairs.
 All members of the Grievance Board have equal voting power.